temporalio/documentation/docs-src/references/events.md

 ### ActivityTaskFailed

 This [Event](/concepts/what-is-an-event) type indicates that the [Activity Task](/concepts/what-is-an-activity-task) has failed.
-The SDK picked up the Activity Task but unsuccessfully completed it.
+The SDK client picked up the Activity Task but unsuccessfully completed it.
 This Event type contains [Activity Execution](/concepts/what-is-an-activity-execution) errors.

 | Field              | Description                                                                                                 |